diegosmorf/modern-infra-as-code-with-pulumi/README.md

 # It is ALL about software

-As a developer, you want to have your code following best practices like:
+As a developer, I want to have my code following best practices like:

 - code versioning
 - no hardcoded strings in code